dmcardle/nmcardle.com/public/resume.md

 <div class="justify">
 I am a software engineer with over 8 years of experience in security, systems software, and cryptography.
-I enjoy searching for security vulnerabilities in low-level code by writing fuzzers, performing static analysis, and sometimes just by manual inspection.
+I enjoy finding security vulnerabilities in low-level code by writing fuzzers, performing static analysis, and sometimes just by manual inspection.
-Recently, I developed infrastructure for end-to-end verification of OpenTitan, an open-source silicon root-of-trust chip.
+Recently, I developed infrastructure for end-to-end hardware verification of OpenTitan, an open-source silicon root-of-trust chip.
-I've contributed to IETF specifications and developed prototypes of draft revisions to gain insight into their feasibility and correctness.
+I've contributed to IETF specifications and developed prototypes of draft revisions to evaluate their feasibility and correctness.
-In the defense arena, I hacked on FreeBSD, LLVM's X86 codegen, and I had some exposure to formal verification with Coq.
+In the defense arena, I hacked on FreeBSD, LLVM's X86 codegen, and I had some exposure to formal verification with the Coq proof assistant.
 </div>

 ## Experience